 Highlights of our South African holidays

 The ‘Big Five’ consists of the Lion, Leopard, Elephant, Buffalo and Rhinoceros.
 This term originally meant they were the five most difficult and dangerous animals to hunt on foot; it would be incredibly lucky to spot all of them!
-We can enjoy a safari and see other incredible wildlife in Kariega Game Reserve or in Aquila Private Game Reserve on our solo traveller holiday to South Africa.
+Enjoy a game drive and see other incredible wildlife in Kariega Game Reserve or in Aquila Private Game Reserve on our solo traveller holiday to South Africa.

 Located almost 7km off the coast in Table Bay, the island is where Nelson Mandela spent 27 years imprisoned for opposing the aparthied regime.
 We will have a guided tour of the island and museum, which is a UNESCO World Heritage Site and learn more about this infamous prison which held many political prisoners.

-The Garden Route is the ultimate South African road trip, it stretches from Mossel Bay in the Western Cape to the Storms River, nearly 300km along the coast and it’s name is due to its vast range of wildlife and flora.
+The Garden Route is the ultimate South African road trip, it stretches from Mossel Bay in the Western Cape to the Storms River, nearly 300km along the coast and its name is due to its vast range of wildlife and flora.
 The numerous water basins along the coastline feature lakes, lagoons, mountains, tall forests, rivers and golden beaches.

 Wine tasting in South Africa is a must do experience and you will be spoilt for choice; South African wine is highly regarded around the world and there’s a fantastic variety to suit all tastes.
 Take a scenic and historic drive through the local wine regions and most importantly, enjoy some wine tasting!
 Discover Stellenbosch, the City of Oaks or ‘Eikestad’ in Afrikaans, the second oldest town and the wine capital of South Africa.